DMARC on autopilot. You're still in full control.

 Stop guessing who sends mail as you.

 Add one DNS record.
-Reports start arriving within 24 hours. €3 per domain per month, 14-day free trial, no card to start.
+Reports start arriving within 24 hours.
+From €5 per domain per month with a 14-day free trial — payment method required, cancel any time during the trial.